nasadean/Maters-Thesis/README.md

 # Self-Supervised Learning for Object Detection in Thermal Camera Data

-This repository contains the code and configuration files used in the MSc thesis:
+This repository contains the final code and configuration files used in the MSc thesis, devloped on Google Colab:
 "Self-Supervised Learning for Object Detection in Thermal Camera Data for Autonomous Driving Applications"